Shramkoweb/Portfolio/_snippets/css-selection.md

 <Image src="css-hero.jpg" alt="Books about coding on the table" />

 Custom text selection in CSS refers to the ability to style the text that is highlighted by a user when they select it on a webpage.
-This can be a great way to add some visual flair and improve the user experience of your website.
-In this article, we will go over the steps to implement custom text selection using CSS.
+I use [this code](https://github.com/Shramkoweb/Portfolio/blob/develop/styles/globals.css#L5) on this blog, so you can check it out by selecting the text on this page.

 ## Step 1: Select the text you want to style